2 – Nautical charts

 Multiple colours in vertical or diagonal stripes, the darker colour is given first.
 Multiple colours in vertical or diagonal stripes, the darker colour is given first.
 W = White ; Bu = Blue

-More on buoys in chapter 9More on buoys in chapter 9
+More on buoys in Chapter 9More on buoys in Chapter 9

 Lighted marks on multicoloured charts, GPS displays and chart plotters.
 Lighted marks on multicoloured charts, GPS / Galileo / GLONASS displays and chart plotters.